Havasupai Gardens: Introduction to Backpacking

-Designed for families and beginners, this trip introduces you to backpacking in Grand Canyon with manageable trails and a focus on essential skills.
+Designed for beginners, this trip introduces you to backpacking in Grand Canyon with manageable trails and a focus on essential skills.
 Explore the canyon’s hidden treasures while learning about its natural and cultural features.
-This is a great option for those looking for an introductory backpacking experience.
+This is a perfect option for those looking for a first backpacking experience!

 April, May, October